Lake Sinclair Recreation Area

 Directions

-From I-20 Exit 114 in Madison, GA, take US 441/129 south 23 miles to the intersection of US 129 south (Gray Road).
+From I-20 Exit 114 in Madison, GA, take US 441/129 south 23 miles to the intersection of US 129 south (Gray Rd.).
 Turn right and travel 8 miles to GA-212.
-Turn left onto GA-212 and travel 1 mile, then turn left onto Twin Bridges Road.
-Travel 1.1 miles and turn left into the campground.
+Turn left onto GA-212 for 1 mile, then turn left onto Twin Bridges Rd. and travel 1.1 miles to the campground entrance.

 Amenities